Thank you for reading our post, please rate this article at the end.

 Fishing rod & reel

-The optimal fishing rod size for tilapia is between 6 and 7 feet.
-And since tilapia are small and light, a monofilament test line with a weight of 4-8 pounds should be more than enough.
+The optimal fishing rod size for Tilapia is between 6 and 7 feet.
+Since tilapia are small and light, a monofilament test line weighing 4-8 pounds should be more than enough.

-As for the reel, you will have to choose a proper reel for your fishing rod and line combo.
-Do additional research to find out which reel is going to work with your equipment.
+You must choose a proper reel for your fishing rod and line combo.
+Do additional research to find out which reel will work with your equipment.

 Umbrella rigs